Aquilegia zapateri: Taxonomy

 The Spanish priest and botantist Bernardo Zapater (depicted in 1903) was the namesake of Aquilegia zapateri.

 The Spanish botanist Carlos Pau y Español first described Aquilegia zapater in the 1895-published sixth volume of his Notas Botánicas a la Flora Española.
 This description appeared in the volume's appendix, where Pau reported that he had "inadvertently omitted" it earlier in the work.
 Pau's description utilized a holotype collected in the Sierra de Albarracín and given to Pau by the Spanish Catholic priest and naturalist Bernardo Zapater.
 Pau named the species for Zapater, and Zapater would in 1904 make one of the few later mentions of the species.

 In 1936, Pau reported that the holotype had been given to him by Zapater was defective and lacked complete type locality information.
 Pau pointed to specimens collected in Moscardón during June 1934 and June 1935 by Escriche and E. Moroder respectively as superior examples of A. zapateri.
 The small corollas and other peculiarities of these specimens were used by Pau to support his position that they comprised a distinct species native to the Sierra de Albarracín.

 Due to an absence of substantial reference material beyond Pau's initial description, the species has remained among the least known European columbines.
 Besides Zapater and Pau, 20th-century references to A. zapateri repeatedly synonymized it to Aquilegia hispanica – or, in the case of Tomás Emilio Díaz for the Flora Iberica in 1986, Aquilegia vulgaris subsp. hispanica – while conclusions on the taxon's status were absent elsewhere.
 The Italian botanist Enio Nardi examined the holotype and, in 2015, appraised A. zapateri as "totally underrated" and described the synonymizations as "hastily" done.
 The name Aquilegia zapateri is accepted by the International Plant Names Index, Royal Botanic Gardens, Kew's Plants of the World Online, and World Flora Online.

-Acknowledging the limited herbarium material, Nardi placed A. zapateri in a species complex of western European Aquilegia which occupy rocky habitats and centered on A. viscosa.
+Acknowledging the limited herbarium material, Nardi placed A. zapateri in a species complex of western European Aquilegia which is centered on A. viscosa and occupies rocky habitats.
 Within this complex that also includes A. montsicciana and A. paui, the generally blue-violet flower diameters range from small to medium-small for the genus.
 The glandular-pubescent stems of the complex's other three members contrast with A. zapateri stems that are glabrous on their lower halves.